Try to avoid these 5 financial pitfalls most hotels face

 Ever since social media came into the global scene, tourism was never the same again.
 Travel became a status symbol, and everyone wanted a taste of it.
 More and more people have developed an awareness to travel, to try new experiences, and to boost their social media presence or influence.
 This meant a great venue for the emergence of businesses, particularly the hotel industry.
 People not only travel and spend on transportation.
 A huge chunk of tourism depends and lies on the existence of hotels and other forms of accommodation.
 If an area does not have a proper hotel or accommodation, tourism would be like a fish out of water, struggling to survive and be relevant.
-Hence the hotel industry and business is an easy lure to business men.
-The thought of fast and strong profit cannot escape In countries or cities where tourism is rather established, it is easy to fail as competition is as tight as ever.
+Hence the hotel industry and business are an easy lure to businessmen.
+The thought of fast and strong profit cannot escape in countries or cities where tourism is rather established, it is easy to fail as competition is as tight as ever.
 Not only is it luring to upcoming ventures but it is equally attractive to already recognized hotels.
 This is a chance to push and maximize for revenue.
 When done right, the hotel business is definitely one of the tourism industry’s most lucrative player.

 While some make it, a lot of hoteliers do not.
 There is a ton of struggle especially when the lack of education, impulsive traits, poor research, and mismanagement come in play.
 Mishaps, traps and issues always beset this kind of business.
 Below are the most common yet most misunderstood and overlooked aspects that cause a string of hotel problems and advice on how to counter these mishaps: